nicas | level 3

 Bouldering is a key component of this level and a suitable venue that provides a wide range of bouldering challenges is essential to deliver both training and assessment.

-Expected additional minimum time commitment by candidate in hours: 12 (minimum total: 28)
+Expected additional minimum time commitment by candidate: 12 hours of un-coached climbing

-There are 8 sessions and an assessment at the end to obtain the NICAS Level 3 certificate.
+There are 16 sessions (a full term) and an assessment at the end to obtain the NICAS Level 3 certificate.

 Level 3: Technical climber

 Knowledge of different harness types, helmets, rock shoes and belay devices – including the ability to evaluate their condition and ensure appropriate care and maintenance.

 Knots – figure of eight on the bight, clove hitch, overhand.

 Belaying using a variety of devices and choice of appropriate device.

 Knowledge of a wide range of appropriate climbing techniques